digital-asset/cn-quickstart/README.md

 $ make shell
 ```

-When running `make start` for the first time, an assistant will help you setting up the local deployment.
-You can choose to run the application in `DevNet` or `LocalNet` mode (recommended) for local development and testing, the latter meaning that a transient Super Validator is set up locally.
+When running `make start` for the first time, an assistant helps you set up the local deployment.
+You can choose to run the application in `DevNet` or `LocalNet` mode (recommended) for local development and testing; the latter meaning that a transient Super Validator is set up locally.
 You can change this later by running `make setup`.

 ## Debugging TL;DR